chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 * A non-success status code if it is running in hot-standby mode
 * A `200 OK` HTTP status code if it is the currently active node

-**Note:** Performing a simple TCP check or `GET` operation on `/` is not sufficient, as that will only determine whether the node is running; it will not indicate whether whether the node is in standby mode.
+**Note:** Performing a simple TCP check or `GET` operation on `/` is not sufficient, as that will only determine whether the node is running; it will not indicate whether the node is in standby mode.

 For instance, for HAProxy, you can add the following configuration: